Huizerd/plif/README.md

 - Initialization of weights: not described in paper
 - Batch normalization: this paper and [Ledinauskas 2020](http://arxiv.org/abs/2006.04436) seem to describe shared statistics for all timesteps, but some works ([Cooijmans 2017](http://arxiv.org/abs/1603.09025), [Kim 2020](http://arxiv.org/abs/2010.01729)) use separate statistics/parameters
 - Output voting layer: implemented and described as average pooling spatially, but what about the temporal dimension?
 Sum over time?
 Average?
 Take last step only?

-To do:
-- Find a nice way to watch learned time constants, spike rates